Schur-Positivity of Short Chords in Matchings: Introduction

 Furthermore, if these statements hold then $\A$ is Schur-positive, and its Schur expansion is

 \end{theorem}

 This new criterion implies Theorem~\ref{thm:matchings schur positive}, as shown at the beginning of Section~\ref{sec:short chords in matchings}, and can be applied to many other sets as well.
-This criterion will be applied elsewhere to prove Schur-positivity of various graph colorings.
+It is also applied in a subsequent paper \cite{gallai} to prove Schur-positivity of Gallai colorings and transitive colorings of complete graphs.

-The second proof of Theorem~\ref{thm:matchings schur positive} provides a bijection from the set of matchings to a multiset of SYTs, and applies the bijective criterion of Adin and Roichman to Schur-positivity \cite[Prop.\ 9.1]{adin_roichman_fine_set}, presented in Theorem~\ref{thm:criterion schur positive young}.
+The second proof of Theorem~\ref{thm:matchings schur positive} provides a bijection from the set of matchings to a multiset of SYTs, and applies the bijective criterion of Adin and Roichman for Schur-positivity \cite[Prop.\ 9.1]{adin_roichman_fine_set}, presented in Theorem~\ref{thm:criterion schur positive young}.

-Following the bijective proof, we define the following notions, analogous to the elementary Knuth transformations and the Knuth equivalence of permutations: \begin{definition}[Definition~\ref{def:knuth like equivalence} below] We say that two matchings $m_1,m_2 \in \M_N$ are \emph{Knuth-like equivalent} if one can be obtained from the other by a sequence of \emph{elementary Knuth-like transformations}: \begin{itemize} \item Replace the chords $(i,i+1),\; (i+2)$ with the chords $(i),\; (i+1,i+2)$ or vice versa (i.e.,\ interchange a short chord with an adjacent unmatched vertex). \item Replace the chords $(i,i+1),\; (i+2,j)$ (regardless of whether $i+2 < j$ or $i+2 > j$) with the chords $(i,j),\; (i+1,i+2)$ or vice versa (i.e.,\ interchange a short chord with an adjacent endpoint of another chord). \end{itemize} \end{definition}
+Following the bijective proof, we present an equivalence relation on matchings, motivated by Knuth equivalence of permutations~\cite{knuth1970permutations}: \begin{definition} We say that two matchings $m_1,m_2 \in \M_N$ are \emph{Knuth equivalent} if one can be obtained from the other by a sequence of \emph{elementary Knuth transformations}: \begin{itemize} \item Replace the chords $(i,i+1),\; (i+2)$ with the chords $(i),\; (i+1,i+2)$ or vice versa (i.e.,\ interchange a short chord with an adjacent unmatched vertex). \item Replace the chords $(i,i+1),\; (i+2,j)$ with the chords $(i,j),\; (i+1,i+2)$, or $(i,i+1),\; (j,i+2)$ with $(j,i),\; (i+1,i+2)$, or vice versa (i.e.,\ interchange a short chord with an adjacent endpoint of another chord). \end{itemize} \end{definition}